luozhaoyu/luozhaoyu.github.io/_posts/2014-09-02-review-of-a-hardware-architecture-for-implementing-protection-rings.md

 ### Use of Rings
 * Implicit invocation of certain ring 0 supervisor procedures: trap
 * Explicit invocation of ring 0 1 supervisor procedures by procedures in rings 2~5: to gates by standard subroutine calls
-* Procedures in rings 6 7 are inaccessible tosupervisor gates
+* Procedures in rings 6 7 are inaccessible to supervisor gates

 ### Conclusions
 The hardware mechanisms solves three problems in a system, which equip with supervisor/user protection scheme and a shared virtual memory based on segmentation